8 ¿Cuál fue tu último viaje y cómo era?

 The song playing in the background is called “Gracias a la Vida” by Los Machucambos.

-Listen as Emma describes how she prepared for her last trip.
-Each audio recording corresponds to the following slides.
+Listen as Emma describes how she prepared for her last trip in Slide 49.
+Play the audio to hear how the vocabulary terms are pronounced.

 Emma jotted down what she did to prepare for her last trip to South America, but her sentences are not in order.